gassenmj/gassenmj.github.io/hashcommand.md

 # SQL*Plus Hash Command
-## This is just a qicky about how I use the Hash Command in SQL*Plus for my Demos
+## This is just a quicky about how I use the Hash Command in SQL*Plus for my Demos

 Here is some example code